-The UE and the network must fulfil the requirements on IMS media as specified in section 3 of GSMA PRD IR.92 [1].
+The UE and the network must conform to section 3 of GSMA PRD IR.92 [1].

-A UE and a network supporting Conversational Video Service over Wi-Fi must fulfil the additional requirements on IMS media as specified in section 2.3 of GSMA PRD IR.94 [2].
+A UE and a network supporting Conversational Video Service over Wi-Fi must conform to the additional requirements on IMS media as specified in section 2.3 of GSMA PRD IR.94 [2].